For audio summary click below

 - providing in-depth multi-layered defensive mechanisms to the pre-market and market-ready products,

-- providing ongoing security risk management once the medical device has been made available on the market.
+- providing ongoing medical device security risk assessment once it has been made available on the market.

 Let’s have a closer look at each one of them.